enkidevs/curriculum/spreadsheets/intermediate/common-mistakes/always-check-functions-names.md

 ## Content

-Spreadsheets have numerous functions you can use.
+Google Sheets have numerous functions you can use.
 Some of these functions have similar usage but different names and vice versa.

 For instance, let's say we wanted to use the `COUNT` function to count how many numerical values are in a selected range of cells.